adrianorsouza/compare-system-versions/README.md

 Compare System Versions
 =======================

-Check the versions of the packages and frameworks within project running in production.
+Check package and frameworks versions within projects running in production.

 This library look up on each project and scan for `composer.json` and `package.json` files to check if the versions of its installed  packages are outdated.